eocdb/ocdb-docs/docs/source/ocdb-webui.md

 ### New Submission

-To add a __new submission__, click on _NEW SUBMISSION_ on the top right corner.
+To add a __new submission__, click on _NEW SUBMISSION_ in the top right corner.
 A new dialog will open.
 Please add an identifier (_Submission Label_) for the submission and a path (_affiliation/experiment/cruise_) where submission files will be stored under.
-The submission label will univocally refer to the submission, while submission path could be the same for multiple submissions.
+The submission label must univocally refer to the submission, while submission path could be the same for multiple submissions.

 ![](static/webui/submission_dialog.png)